mleano/IT372_KWIC/readme.md

 3. Which design is more resilient to change?
 And why?

-    The second version is more resilient to change because related functions are placed into separate classes.
+    The second version is more resilient to change because related functions are placed into separate classes (thus, information hiding).
 Updating one class will not affect the rest of the program.
     For example, if I change my LineIO class to read from a database instead of a file, this does not affect the rest of the program.
 Or if I changed the LineManager class to use another data structure other than the array list that it currently uses, it will not affect the rest of the program.

 4. What would have to change in the first design/implementation